New Dates Soon!

 Tuition and Booking: The cost for the 5-day workshop (lodging and meals included) is 2,500 euro plus 100 euro materials fee.
 To reserve a space in the workshop, participants must pay the total cost in advance.

-Cancellation Policy: Withdrawal from the workshop by March 15, 2019, will result in a refund minus a 100 euro processing fee.
-No refunds will be given for cancellations after March 15.
-If the workshop is canceled due to insufficient enrollment, the entire tuition will be fully refunded.
+Cancellation Policy: Withdrawal from the workshop will result in a refund minus a 100 euro processing fee.
+No refunds will be given for cancellations after… If the workshop is canceled due to insufficient enrollment, the entire tuition will be fully refunded.
 Hosts are not responsible for airline ticket cancellation costs or fees.

 Bus: The least expensive way to travel from Palermo to Castelbuono is by bus, “SAIS Trasporti,” which can be picked up from the Palermo bus station, located at the Palermo Centrale train station (Piazza Cairoli).
 Bus schedule.